California becomes first state to ban animal fur products with New York close behind.

 Why the fight?
 Animal rights groups say animals are tortured in many ways.
 Gassing, electrocution and other inhumane actions to take their fur.
 California has set the trend, New York has just passed the vote and will join California.
 The DAE group is working with activists to pass similar bills in cities nationwide, including Minneapolis and Portland, Oregon.

-We also reimburse the shipping cost of pre-owned fur coats shipped to our depot.
+We also reimburse the shipping cost of up to $50, for pre-owned fur coats shipped to our depot.